Bible: Development and history

 The Great Isaiah Scroll (1QIsa^{a}), one of the Dead Sea Scrolls, is the oldest complete copy of the Book of Isaiah.

-The Bible is not a single book; it is a collection of books whose complex development is not completely understood.
+The complex development of the various texts that make up the Bible is still not completely understood.
 The oldest books began as songs and stories orally transmitted from generation to generation.
 Scholars of the twenty-first century are only in the beginning stages of exploring "the interface between writing, performance, memorization, and the aural dimension" of the texts.
 Current indications are that writing and orality were not separate as much as ancient writing was learned in communal oral performance.
 The Bible was written and compiled by many people, who many scholars say are mostly unknown, from a variety of disparate cultures and backgrounds.

 British biblical scholar John K. Riches wrote: